Solutions of the singular Yamabe problem near singular boundaries

-Recently, the asymptotic behaviors of solutions {\eqref{equation-Yamabe-1}-\eqref{boundary-condition-1}} near singular boundaries have attracted growing interest.
+Recently, the asymptotic behaviors of solutions {\eqref{equation-Yamabe-1}-\eqref{boundary-condition-1}} near singular boundaries have attracted increasing interest.
 When the background metric is flat, Han and Shen \cite{HS} proved that near a singular boundary point, the solution can be approximated by the corresponding solution in the tangent cone at that point.
 Besides, Jiang \cite{Jiang} studied boundary expansion of solutions in finite cones over smooth spherical domains.
-Furthermore, Han, Jiang, and Shen \cite{HJS} derived arbitrarily order asymptotic expansions of solutions in finite cones in terms of the corresponding solutions in infinite cones.
-For non-flat background metrics, Shen and Wang \cite{SW} extended the results of \cite{HS}, where {they applied a new method to construct barrier functions.} In both \cite{HS} and \cite{SW}, it is assumed that the boundary near a singular point consists of $k$ $(k\leq n)$ $C^2$ hypersurfaces intersecting at that point, with linearly independent normal vectors at that point.
+Furthermore, Han, Jiang, and Shen \cite{HJS} derived arbitrarily finite order asymptotic expansions of solutions in finite cones in terms of the corresponding solutions in infinite cones.
+For non-flat background metrics, Shen and Wang \cite{SW} extended the results of \cite{HS}, where {they applied a new method to construct barrier functions.} In both \cite{HS} and \cite{SW}, it is assumed that the boundary near a singular point consists of $k$ $(k\leq n)$ $C^2$-hypersurfaces intersecting at that point, with linearly independent normal vectors at that point.
 However, the asymptotic behaviors of solutions near more general types of singular points remain unknown. {Regarding the asymptotic behaviors of solutions of the singular Yamabe problem with positive constant scalar curvature, relevant results can be found in \cite{CGS1989, HLL2021, KMPS1999} (flat background metric) and in \cite{HXZ2023, M2008,XZ2022} (non-flat background metric).}